CHS-Intro-To-Coding/Fall2018/README.md

   * notice that the cat's position is diplayed below the window on the right
   * the center of the screen is x=0, and y=0
   * up is +180, down is -180, left if -240 and right is +240
+6. Tutorials
+* Complete the "Getting Started with Scratch" tutorial
+* Complete the "Create a Story" tutorial.
+Illustrate a story or poem from your English or Theology classes.
+* Create the "Pong" game.
+7. Create a maze
+* on a background draw a few walls all of one color
+* pick an avatar that will fit within your walls
+* program some keys to move the avatar in all directions
+* decide what happens when the avatar hits a wall
+8. Embellish the maze
+* make the walls more challenging
+* collect items along the way as you solve the maze
+* avoid moving objects as you solve the maze
+* add lives, points, or record the time for each maze solved
 ## Python
 * textbook : [Think Python](http://greenteapress.com/wp/think-python-2e/ "free pdf")
 * follow along, one chapter after another